Colton, Leeds: Geography

 The village consists mainly of cul-de-sacs, with inter-linking ginnels, back alleys and housing ranges from detached houses, semi-detached houses, terraced houses, and flats.
 The area is 4 miles to the east of Leeds city centre, and is close to the A63 dual carriageway and M1 motorway.
 Colton is also the area of Leeds where the Leeds Outer Ring Road terminates.
-The area is well served by buses, with the numbers 19 and 19A going to and from the city centre, and the number 9 going to and from Seacroft.
+The area is served by buses, with the number 19A going to and from the city centre every 40 minutes and the 19 served hourly on an evening.

 At the centre of the estate, there is a cricket club, with a bar, a cricket pitch, two tennis courts, crown green bowling club and a football pitch.
 Much of the open space in Colton has been built upon, making it a much more urban area.
 Colton Methodist Church is situated in the "old" part of the village.